Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Conventional method

 where $f(u) = 1- u^4/u_h^4$. $u$ is the radial direction and $(t, \vec{x})$ is the (3+1)-dimensional coordinates on which the dual field theory is defined.
 The boundary of the bulk geometry is located at $u=0$, and $u=u_h$ is the location of the horizon of the black hole.
 The Hawking temperature $T$ is given by $T = (\pi u_h)^{-1}$.
 The line element of the unit 5-sphere, which we write $\dd{\Omega_5}$, is given by

 where $\dd{\Omega_3}$ denotes the line element of the unit 3-sphere.
-We employ the static gauge where the worldvolume coordinates are identical with the targer-space coordinates $(t, \vec{x}, u, \Omega_3)$.
+We employ the static gauge where the worldvolume coordinates are identical with the target-space coordinates $(t, \vec{x}, u, \Omega_3)$.
 The $\mathrm{S}^{3}$ part is covered by the D7-brane. $\theta(u)$ and $\psi(u)$ describe the configuration of the D7-brane.
 In this study, we consider the configuration $\theta = \psi =0$.
+We employ the probe approximation throughout this paper where the background geometry is not modified by the back reaction.

 We assume that a constant electric field $E$ is applied in the $x^{1}$-direction.
 Hereafter, we write $x^{1}$ as $x$ for simplicity.
 We employ the following ansatz for $A_{x}$

 and we set the other components of the gauge field to zero.
 Let us integrate the $\mathrm{S}^3$ part first in (\ref{eq:DBIaction}) to reduce it to the $(4+1)$-dimensional theory.
 The Lagrangian density after the integration in our convention is given by